Communications/public relations staff

 - events - conferences, meetings, exhibitions and speeches

-- ad campaigns - in newspapers, on local radio, social media and in the public, such as buses and trains
+- ad campaigns - in newspapers, on local radio, social media and in the community, such as on public transport

 Your role in communications and PR can include